Growth & Care

 This tree should only be grown in full sunlight.
 It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
 This is a selection of a native North American species.

 Trembling Aspen (Clump) is a multi-stemmed deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Trembling Aspen (Clump) is recommended for the following landscape applications:

 Shade, Naturalizing And Woodland Gardens

-Trembling Aspen (Clump) has green foliage throughout the season.
+Trembling Aspen (Clump) has rich green deciduous foliage on a tree with an oval habit of growth.
 The round leaves turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.
 The smooth white bark adds an interesting dimension to the landscape.